devAzhar/NumbersToWordsConverter/README.md

 3. Render this name and number (as words) as a web page

 ## Opening the solution:
-Once you download the files, you can open the solution in Visual Studio 2015 and above.
+Once you download the files, you can open the solution in Visual Studio 2015 or above.

 Visual Studio solution file path: **/src/NumbersToWordsConverter.sln**